$1B donation makes New York medical school tuition free and transforms students' lives

 First year student Samuel Woo had been considering a career in cardiology so he would be able to pay off his medical school debt until the announcement this week of a generous donation that will remove tuition fees at his New York City school.

-Now, without the fear of crippling student debt, the 23-year-old from South Korea said Tuesday that he can afford to pursue his dream of providing medical services to people living on the streets.
+Now, without the fear of crippling student debt, the 23-year-old whose parents emigrated from South Korea said Tuesday that he can afford to pursue his dream of providing medical services to people living on the streets.

 “I was definitely very emotional and it changes a lot,” said Woo, who had been working as a tutor and at a cafe to help cover his costs.